Audie as killer

 Audie does ‘sinister’ quite well.
 He is quiet, cultured and polite but, you sense, he is ruthless too.
 It’s quite an interesting part because he simply has to do nothing, sitting quietly in the center of the town, and of the film, while hell breaks loose around him.
-And Arnold brought to bear his creepy/sinister skills from B sci-fi flicks.
+Audie may have heeded Glenn Ford's advice when he said, "My idea of good acting is doing nothing well."
+And Arnold brought to bear his creepy-sinister skills from B sci-fi flicks.

 He sits.
 Drinks coffee.
 Waits.